ks233ever/MLEngineering-DataEngineering-Processing/KubeFlow/Katib_Hyperparam_Tuning/README.md

 Katib supports multiple optimization algorithms such as random search, grid search, bayesian optimization and hyperband

-Example output of hyperparamter tuning in KubeFlow UI
+Example output of hyperparameter tuning in KubeFlow UI, can drill down into each job

 ![alt text](images/hyper.png?raw=true)